tonylong1314520/tonylong.github.io/projects/project-3.md

 My ALU takes in two 3-bit inputs in binary and performs different calculations based on what switches you set it to.
 Some operations it can perform are adding with a carry, multiply input by 2, and xor operations.

-Here are some illustrations on what it does!
+Here are some illustrations on the functions.

 <div class="ui small rounded images">
   <img class="ui image" src="../images/adder.png">